EliottPy/EliottPy/README.md

 ### Hi there 👋

-- 🔭 I’m currently a third year student in Computer Science at CentraleSupelec in Metz
+- 🔭 I’m currently a third year student in Computer Science at CentraleSupelec, doing an internship at Safran
-- 🌱 I just started a personnal RL projet, to beat my friend at chess.
+- 🌱 Always striving to improve my work.
 - 📫 How to reach me: eliott.py@student-cs.fr

 <h3 align="left">Languages and Tools:</h3>